ErickPereira-hub/ErickPereira-hub/README.md

 # Hi, I'm Erick Pereira

 ☠️ **Backend developer**

-My wish is to become a backend developer and data scientist with a solid base.
+<p>My wish is to become a backend developer and data scientist with a solid base.
 My goal is to grow into a professional who can build efficient backend systems and extract meaningful insights from data.
-I'm passionate about problem-solving and continuously learning how software and data can come together to create impactful solutions
+I'm passionate about problem-solving and continuously learning how software and data can come together to create impactful solutions</p>
 ---

 ## 🌐 Where to find me